 In 1952, when he was sixteen years old, he walked with his father from Ladakh to Shigatse, Tibet, to enter the famous Tashi Lhunpo Monastery.
 The 800-mile trek took them over two months to complete.
 Khen Rinpoche Tsetan received his novice monk vows there and studied Buddhist philosophy at the monastery’s Skilkhang College with many prominent Tibetan scholars.

 His dream was to receive the Geshe degree in Buddhist philosophy, similar in level to that of the Western Ph.D.
-This dream was deferred for him when the Chinese government intensified their policy of cultural genocide on occupied Tibet in 1959.
+This dream was deferred for him when the Chinese government intensified its policy of cultural genocide on occupied Tibet in 1959.
 The daily public humiliation and torture of monks by Chinese officials and the mass destruction of the monasteries and colleges made it impossible to continue the pursuit of this degree in Tibet.
 He was forced to return to his homeland of Ladakh in 1960.

 Once back in the village of his birth, he studied tantric practices and joined the School of Buddhist Philosophy in Choglamsar where he studied for seven years.
 Due to the fact that the Buddhist tradition in Ladakh is dependent on the Tibetan lineage of teachers to transmit and bestow higher Buddhist degrees, it was necessary for him to leave Ladakh again in 1970 in pursuit of the Geshe training.

 This time he went to Varanasi, India, where many high lamas in exile had resettled and built new monastic colleges.
 There he received his Shastri degree, the equivalent of a bachelors.
-Afterwards, he felt a responsibility to return to Stok and contribute to his community through teaching.
+Afterward, he felt a responsibility to return to Stok and contribute to his community through teaching.

 From 1974-1978 he taught high school in Ladakh.
 Then he met with a special invitation to come to the United States and teach at the first Tibetan Buddhist learning center in America, Labsum Shedrub Ling, in Washington, New Jersey.
 He went in hopes of learning English and completing his Geshe degree studies.
 He accomplished both, and in 1984 he returned to the Drepung Monastery for commencement.